 The POWs heard the change in the sound of the planes’ engines as they began their dives toward the ships in the convoy.
 Several more bombs hit the water near the ship causing it to rock.
 Explosions were taking place all around the ship.
 In an attempt to protect themselves, the POWs piled baggage in front of them.
 Bullets from the planes were ricocheted in the hold causing many casualties.
 The attack by 30 to 50 planes lasted for about 20 to 30 minutes.
 When the planes ran out of bombs they strafed.
 Afterward, the planes flew off, returning to their carrier, and there was a lull of about 20 to 30 minutes before the next squadron of planes appeared over the ships and resumed the attack.
 This pattern repeated itself over and over during the day.
 Lt.
 Col. Elvin Barr of the 60th Coast Artillery came up to Maj, John Fowler of the 26th Cavalry on the cargo deck and said, “There’s a hole knocked in the bulkheads down there.
 Between 30 and 40 men have already died down there.”
 Barr would never reach Japan.

 In the hold, the POWs concluded that the attacking planes were concentrating on the bridge of the ship.
 They noted that the planes had taken out all the anti-aircraft guns leaving only its 30 caliber machine guns to defend the ship.
-At 4:30 P.M., the ship went through the worse attack on it.
+At 4:30 P.M., the ship went through the worst and last attack on it.
 The POWs felt the ship shake as it was hit at least three times by bombs on its bridge and stern.
 Most of the POWs, who were wounded, were wounded by ricocheting bullets and shrapnel from exploding bombs that came through the hatch.
 Some bombs exploded near the ship throwing water spouts over the ship.
 The POWs actually rooted for the bombs to hit the ship.
 During the attack, Chaplain William Cummings – a Catholic priest – led the POWs in the Our Father.
 As they prayed, the bombs that exploded near the ship sent torrents of water over the ship.
 Bullets from the planes hit the metal plates, of the hull, at an angle that prevented most of them from penetrating the haul.
 Somewhere on the ship, a fire started, but it was put out after several hours.
 The POWs lived through seven or eight attacks before sunset.
 Overall, six bombs hit the ship.
 One hit the stern of the ship killing many POWs.

 Ryan said, “When the American dive-bombers came over they blasted the ship killing over half the Japs on deck.
 They gave us no food or water and several men died the first night.”

 At dusk, the ship raised anchor and headed east.
 It turned south and turned again this time heading west.
 The next turn it made was north.
 It headed in this direction for a good amount of time before dropping anchor at about 8:00 P.M.
 The POWs figured out that they had just sailed in a circle.
-What had happened is that the ship’s rudder had been hit during the attack and the ship could not be steered.
+What had happened was that the ship’s rudder had been hit during the attack and the ship could not be steered.
 Sometime after midnight, the POWs heard the sound of the Japanese civilians being evacuated from the ship.
-They could hear boats being rowed, people shouting and the sound of children and babies crying.
-They also hold the voices of the men in the forward hold shouting and the words “quiet” and “at ease men” over and over.
-During the night, the POW medics were ordered onto the deck to treat the Japanese wounded.
-One medic recalled that the dead, dying, and wounded were everywhere.
-The ship steamed closer to the beach at Subic Bay and at 4:00 A.M., the POWs were told that they would disembark in one or two hours at a pier.
-The moaning and muttering of POWs who were losing their minds kept the POWs up all night.
-That night 25 POWs died in the hold.
+They could hear boats being rowed, people shouting and the sound of children and babies crying until about 3:00 A.M.
+They also heard the voices of the men in the forward hold shouting and the words “quiet” and “at ease men” over and over.

 Bob said, “The second night we were still were laying in Subic Bay as the ship was disabled.
 During the night about 40 more died.
 Everyone was half crazy with thirst and hunger Even though we knew we might be killed, we were glad our bombers were giving them hell.”